daswass/ha-podcast-index/README.md

 - `entity_id`: The media player entity to play the episode on
 - `search_term`: The search term or podcast ID to find the podcast (numeric values are treated as PodcastIndex podcast IDs)
+- `volume` (optional): Volume level (0-100) to set before playing.
+If not provided, the current volume is maintained.

 **Example**: